casefoundation/Faces-of-Founders-Platform/docs/Setup.md

 ## Customizing the Theme

 To customize the look and feel of this theme, it is possible to either use this as a parent theme or to manually override this theme directly.
 Note that this theme uses Gulp to build all Javascript and CSS.

-## MailChimp

-To automatically subscribe submissions and signups to a MailChimp account, add a MailChimp key and list ID on lines 526 and 527 of `inc/csl-social-share.php`.